 The Chit1 License Agreement requires us to achieve future development milestones by certain dates.
 Recognizing the unpredictability of clinical development, the agreement allows us to request amendments and/or extensions to these milestones by providing Elkurt with a reasonable explanation for such requests along with plans for achieving the extended and/or amended milestones.
-Although Elkurt is obliged to reasonably extend or amend those milestones, it may terminate the agreement for failure to achieve development milestones after giving us reasonable opportunity to cure.
-The Chit1 License Agreement sets forth the following future development milestones: the filing of an IND within two years after commencing IND-enabling studies; the completion of a Phase 1/2 clinical trial within two years following the filing of an IND; and the completion of a Phase 3 clinical trial within approximately three years following the completion of a Phase 1/2 clinical trial.
+Although Elkurt is obliged to reasonable explanation or amended the agreement sets forth the following future development milestones: the filing of an IND within two years after commencing IND-enabling studies; the completion of a Phase 1/2 clinical trial within two years following the filing of an IND; and the completion of a Phase 3 clinical trial within approximately three years following the completion of a Phase 1/2 clinical trial.
 Elkurt may also terminate the agreement if we do not complete a \$10 million equity financing by November 1, 2023.

 In consideration for the rights conveyed by Elkurt under the Chit1 License Agreement, we must pay to Elkurt a non-refundable, annual license maintenance fee.
 For the first year of the term, we are obligated to pay Elkurt a license maintenance fee of \$67,000, increased by interest at the rate of 1% per month from October 15, 2021 until paid, upon our completion of a \$10 million equity financing.
 Beginning January 1, 2022, we are obligated to pay Elkurt an annual license maintenance fee of \$4,000.
 We are also obligated to pay to Elkurt low, single-digit royalties, on net sales of any Chit1 Products that are commercialized by us or our sublicensees.
 If we grant any sublicenses under the Chit1 Licenses, we are obligated to pay to Elkurt an initial sublicense fee that is either 10% to 25% depending, respectively, on whether we execute the sublicense after or before the first commercial sale of a Chit1 Product.
 We are also required to pay certain milestone payments on a Chit1 Product-by-Chit1 Product basis upon the achievement of specified clinical and regulatory milestones, totaling up to \$700,000 for each Chit1 Product.
-To the extent net sales or non-royalty sublicense income are generated from any Chit1 Products that are commercialized by us or our sublicensees that incorporate or otherwise utilizes the Chit1 Know-How but not covered by any Chit1 Patents, we may reduce the applicable royalty rates and non-royalty income rates by half.
-These payment amounts are identical to the amounts owed by Elkurt to Brown under the Upstream Brown Chit1 License Agreement, except that Elkurt is not obligated to pay Brown any annual maintenance fees.
+To the extent net sales or non-royalty sublicense income are generated from any Chit1 Products that are commercialized by us or our sublicensees that incorporate or otherwise utilizes the Chit1 Know-How but not covered by any Chit1 Products that are commercialized by us or our sublicensees that incorporate to pay the first commercial to the amounts owed by Elkurt to Brown under the Upstream Brown Chit1 License Agreement, except that Elkurt is not obligated to pay Brown any annual maintenance fees.